-In August, 2010, RTCC received funding from Employment and Social Development Canada (ESDC), formerly Human Resources and Skills Development, Canada (HRSDC) to develop a language competency assessment tool for the teaching profession.
+In August, 2010, RTCC received funding from Employment

+and Social Development Canada (ESDC), formerly Human Resources and Skills Development, Canada (HRSDC) to develop a language competency assessment tool for the teaching profession.
 The first phase of the project, development of a language competency assessment tool in French and English to assess language competencies of internationally educated teachers, has been accomplished, including a final report, "Speaking for Excellence: Language Competencies for the Effective Teaching Practice" (2013).
-RTCC, having received the support of deputy ministers, is preparing a proposal to take the tool to its next step, reliability and validity testing.
-The next phase will also address implementation questions.
-This tool, when adopted, will harmonize assessment of language competency of internationally educated teachers and provide support for labour mobility.
+RTCC, having received the support of deputy ministers, has submitted a proposal to take the tool to its next step, reliability and validity testing.
+This next phase will also develop an implementation process.
+This tool, when adopted, will harmonize the assessment of language competency of internationally educated teachers and provide support for labour mobility.

 A second project, also funded by ESDC, was carried out in 2013 to examine feasibility for establishing a pan-Canadian centre(s) for the assessment of the credentials of internationally educated teachers.
 The project collected information on requirements and certification practices in Canadian jurisdictions to determine commonalities, particularly in authentication of documents and credential assessment.
-The project report, which will include several models for a pan-Canadian centre(s), will be available in March 2014.
-Once the report has been finalized, the registrars will determine next steps.
+The project report, which includes several models for a pan-Canadian centre(s), was made available in 2014.
 The establishment of such centre(s) would harmonize aspects of the registration process and facilitate labour mobility.
+RTCC is pursuing support of deputy ministers to prepare a proposal to develop the comprehensive Internationally Educated Teachers document processing and credential assessment centre which would perform three steps in the credential recognition process before providing applications to individual jurisdictions to complete the process.